Plots and Plans

 The Methodists used about 30% of Plot 215 for their chapel and 45% for the burial ground.

 The remaining 25% was conveyed to William Peel for the construction of Crag Cottage.
-The house was probably built shortly before 1838 on the southern part of the Plot (the 1838 map does not show a building there).
-Joseph Bateson wrote in his Will, dated 20 April 1838, “I give and devise unto my granddaughter Henrietta Maria daughter of my daughter Rebecca deceased the house now in the occupation of my son in law William Peel with the house under the same now occupied by William Naylor with the workshops premises and appurtenances thereunto belonging”.
+The house was probably built in 1837 on the southern part of the Plot.
+Joseph Bateson wrote in his Will, dated 19 December 1837, “I give and devise unto my granddaughter Henrietta Maria daughter of my daughter Rebecca deceased the house now in the occupation of my son in law William Peel with the house under the same now occupied by William Naylor with the workshops premises and appurtenances thereunto belonging”.
 That the house was Crag Cottage was confirmed in an Indenture made in late 1865 when Peel conveyed all his properties to William and James Bateson: “all that dwellinghouse situated at Windhill .. formerly in the occupation of ..
 William Peel and the house under the same .. formerly occupied by one William Naylor, with the workshops and premises .. in the occupation of John Verity“.

-A Memorial of an Indenture written on 12 August 1834 describes the conveyance of the site to William Peel.
+A Memorial of a Lease and Release written on 11 and 12 August 1834 describes the conveyance of the site to William Peel.
 The plot was identified as “adjoining on the North East side thereof to a plot of ground lately sold by the said Joseph Bateson to the Trustees of the Wesleyan Methodist Chapel intended to be erected thereon”.
-This seems to refer to the southernmost part of Plot 215, confirming that the Methodists had not acquired the entire Plot.
-The deed said the land was bounded, “on the South West side thereof to the remaining Stripe of such Allotment” – in other words, a strip of land adjacent to Plot 214 was to remain in Joseph Bateson’s possession.
+This seems to refer to the southernmost part of Plot 215 bounded, “on the South West side thereof to the remaining Stripe of such Allotment”.
+In other words, a strip of land adjacent to Plot 214 was not sold to the Methodists but was conveyed to William Peel.

 Crag Cottage was probably demolished in 1964 or 1965 - it appears on the 1960 1:2500 OS Plan and was the subject of a purchase order by Shipley Urban District Council in early 1964.